ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/subscribe-to-events.dotnet.markdown

-# Events
+# How to subscribe to events?

 The concept of events provides users with a mechanism to perform custom actions, in response to operations taken in a session.
-The event is invoked when a particular action is executed on an entity or querying is run.
+The event is invoked when a particular action is executed on an entity or querying is performed.

 Subscribing an event can be done in `DocumentStore` object, which will be valid for all future sessions or subscribing in an already opened session with `session.Advanced` which will overwrite the existing event for the current session.